Edvin Kanka Ćudić: Biography

 Monitor and Oslobođenje.
-In 2017, Ćudić signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins.
+His stories have been translated into English, French, Italian, Macedonian and Ukrainian.
+In 2017, he signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins.
 He often received threats related to his work.

-Honours
+Awards and recognition

-In 2012, the Bosnian poet Adem Deniz Garić dedicated to Edvin Kanka Ćudić a poem I ne treba da šutiš (And you should not be silent).
-In 2022, the other Bosnian poet Erbein Osmanović dedicated him a poem Geronimo.
+In 2012, the Bosnian poet Adem Deniz Garić dedicated to Edvin Kanka Ćudić a poem "I ne treba da šutiš" (And you should not be silent).
+The poem was a response to the Ćudić's story "Neću da šutim" (I Won't Be Silent).
+Ten years later, other Bosnian poet Erbein Osmanović dedicated him the poem "Geronimo".

-In 2014 and 2018, in the biographical lexicon Ko je ko u BiH (Who is Who in B&H), Edvin Kanka Ćudić is listed among the most significant people in Bosnia and Herzegovina today, which through their works and actions contribute to a better Bosnia and Herzegovina and who make this country a happier place.
 In 2019, the Bosnian-born French sculptor Mirza Morić created a memorial dedicated to the killed civilians in Brčko (1992-1995).
-Morić engraved the whole story called Možda bi trebalo da ih mrzim (Maybe I should hate them), written by Edvin Kanka Ćudić in 2011.
+Morić engraved the whole story titled "Možda bi trebalo da ih mrzim" (Maybe I should hate them), written by Edvin Kanka Ćudić in 2011.
 The monument was installed in Paris.